- Future Students

 The Program Features:

-- An increasing field experience throughout the academic year of on-site school experience working directly with a cooperating teacher with required approximately 1,000 hours working in a school
+- An increasing field experience throughout the academic year of on-site school experience working directly with a cooperating teacher

 - Eastern faculty supervisors assigned to each student will provide individual assistance throughout the entire field experiences